brutusin/wava/README.md

 - Finally, by job id (incremental).
 For jobs inside the same group, FIFO ordering.

 ![wava job listing](https://github.com/brutusin/wava/raw/master/img/wava-jobs.gif)
-*Sample output of command `wava -j` for querying jobs (white: running, yellow: queued).*
+*Sample output of command `wava -j` for querying jobs (white: running, yellow: queued), scheduler has been configured to accept a maximum total RSS of 100000 B*

 ### Niceness
-The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range (set in the [configuration](#configuration-description))
+The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range.
+The concrete strategy is determined by the [`NicenessHandler`](src/main/java/org/brutusin/wava/core/plug/NicenessHandler.java) implementation used (set the [configuration](#configuration-description)).

 ## Events
 Besides `stderr` and `stdout`, the scheduler process maintains a dedicated channel (named pipe) for communicating events to client processes.
 These events are serialized in the form: